uoy-cs-eng2/callcentre-sirius/README.md

 The `uk.ac.york.callcentre.validation.tests` project includes [EUnit](https://eclipse.dev/epsilon/doc/eunit/) tests for the EVL validation rules.

-To run these tests, right-click on the `Run EVL tests.launch` files inside the project and select "Run As - Run EVL tests".
+To run these tests, right-click on the `Run EVL tests.launch` file inside the project and select "Run As - Run EVL tests".
 The EUnit view will open with the results (which should pass).

 ## Generating code from the model